Josha91/josha91.github.io/index.md

 layout: home
 title: "Thoughts, Facts & Figures"
 ---
-Howdy stranger.
+Hello.
 This is a blog with posts about a variety of topics that interest me personally.
 Inconsistent in topic, tone or frequency.